salavala/CosmosDBForMultitenantApplications/README.md

 <img src="./images/MulittenantCosmosDB_ResourceGroup.jpg" alt="Resource Group with Services list" Width="600">

-You have successfully deployed the services to Azure.
+You have successfully deployed the required services to Azure.
 Congratulations for completing your first challenge.

 ## Challenge-2: Load sample multitenant data in Azure Storage Account
+We have created an anonymous fictitious data to showcase the multitenant data model with this lab.
+Extract this data to your environment from the github link.

-2.1 Download the EasyReserveApp Multitenant data from the repo data folder to your laptop folder
+2.1 Download the EasyReserveApp Multitenant data from the repo 'data'' folder to your laptop folder.

 <img src="./images/MulittenantCosmosDB_Storage_SampleDataSource.jpg" alt="Source Sample Data location" Width="600">

 ### Load Hotel Reservation Data: